 Revenue primarily consists of fees earned from the temporary and permanent placement of healthcare professionals and executives as well as from the Company's software as a service ("SaaS")-based technologies, including its vendor management systems and its scheduling software.
 Revenue is recognized when control of these services is transferred to the customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.
 Revenue from temporary staffing services is recognized as the services are rendered by clinical and non-clinical healthcare professionals.
 Under the Company's managed services program arrangements, the Company manages all or a part of a customer's supplemental workforce needs utilizing its own network of healthcare professionals along with those of third-party subcontractors.
 Revenue and the related direct costs under MSP arrangements are recorded in accordance with the accounting guidance on reporting revenue gross as a principal versus net as an agent.
-When the Company uses subcontractors and acts as an agent, revenue is recorded net of the related subcontractor's expense.
-Revenue from executive search, physician permanent placement, and recruitment process outsourcing services is recognized as the services are rendered.
+When the Company uses subcontractors and acts as an agent, revenue is recognized as the services are rendered.
 The Company's SaaS-based revenue is recognized ratably over the applicable arrangement's service period.